 4. Visualize your work goals - object constancy

 Personally, I’m the queen of “out of sight, out of mind,” so when it comes to organizing my workspace, I know I need to keep reminders of my tasks where I could see them.
 If you’re like me, consider utilizing a dry erase board or a large wall calendar to help you plan and stay on top of your to-do list.

-Pro tip: using bright colors and fun patterns may give you a little dopamine boost and help you stay engaged with your goals!
+💡 Pro tip: use bright colors and fun patterns to give yourself a dopamine boost and help you stay engaged with your goals!

 5. Set boundaries to avoid burnout